 College Writing (3 credits)

-In addition to the 5-credit introductory series listed above, first-year students in the Beyond Boundaries Program will be required to complete two Beyond Boundaries courses (one in the fall and one in the spring).
+In addition to the courses mentioned above, first-year students in the Beyond Boundaries Program will be required to complete two Beyond Boundaries courses (over the course of their first year), for which they will have priority enrollment.

-Beyond Boundaries courses, which are funded by the Office of the Provost, are designed to prepare students for a rapidly evolving world characterized by social, political, scientific and economic problems that cannot be solved using knowledge from a single discipline.
-These courses are team-taught by faculty from different schools across Washington University, and they offer a window into how scholars from different disciplines approach big, critical topics like our aging population, the nature of creativity, the phenomenon of climate change and the evolving art of medicine.
+Beyond Boundaries courses, which are funded by the Office of the Provost and offered to first-year students only, are designed to prepare students for a rapidly evolving world characterized by social, political, scientific, and economic challenges that cannot be solved using knowledge from a single discipline.
+Team-taught by faculty from different schools across Washington University, Beyond Boundaries courses offer a window into how scholars from different disciplines approach big, critical topics such as our aging population, the nature of creativity, the phenomenon of climate change, and the art of medicine.

 I60 BEYOND 101 Earth's Future: Causes and Consequences of Global Climate Change